How to Buy the Best Car

 But, with thousands of pounds at stake, you want to be sure you’re choosing the right car in the right specification, and getting it for a good price.
 This guide sets out the five key steps to ensure you do just that.

 Want to just start browsing the best cars you can buy?
 Take a look at all our new car reviews.

 Step 1: Consider your needs

 Even if you think you know what kind of car you’d like to buy, it’s still worth considering your requirements – you may find that the car you want and the car you need aren’t quite the same thing.

 For example, while you may like the looks or high driving position of a 4x4/SUV, all-wheel-drive is rarely necessary in the UK unless you live in a remote rural area or regularly go off-road.

 We recommend you write a list that prioritises what you want and need a new car to do – and that should include an idea of how much you’re willing (and able) to pay.
-It's also worth considering where you're going to be spending most of your time driving, to assess whether a hybrid or battery-electric vehicle could lower your running costs.
+It's also worth considering where you're going to be spending most of your time driving, to assess whether a hybrid or electric car could lower your running costs.

 How much can you afford to spend?

-Make an honest assessment of your available budget, bearing in mind that although a finance deal may make a car more affordable in the short-term, paying ‘cash’ up-front is often the cheapest way to buy one in the long run – read our car finance explained guide for more detail.
+Make an honest assessment of your available budget, bearing in mind that although a finance deal may make a car more affordable in the short-term, paying up-front is often the cheapest way to buy one in the long run.
+Read our car finance explained guide for more detail.

-As well as the initial purchase price, remember to factor in ongoing costs such as fuel, car tax, insurance, servicing and depreciation (more on the latter below).
+As well as the initial purchase price, remember to factor in ongoing costs such as fuel, car tax, car insurance, servicing and depreciation (more on this below).
 Then compare like-for-like with pay-monthly finance deals, as they may include some of these costs.